-No matter how you want your drums to sound like, the tuning process is fairly the same.
+No matter how you want your drums to sound, the tuning process is fairly the same.
 But if you are not sure where to begin, don’t worry.
 I will show you how to tune a jazz drum set.

 Start by resting the drum head over the shells’ bearing edges and place the hoop over the head while aligning each hole with a lug.